NuKeeperDotNet/NuKeeper/site/content/basics/configuration.md

 * *api* This is the api endpoint for the instance you're targeting.
 If you are using an internal server and not a public one, you must set it to the api url for your server.
 The value will be e.g. `https://github.mycompany.com/api/v3`.
 * *fork* Values are `PreferFork`, `PreferSingleRepository` and `SingleRepositoryOnly`.
 Prefer to make branches on a fork of the target repository, or on that repository itself.
 See the section "Branches, forks and pull requests" below.
 * *label* Label to apply to GitHub pull requests.
 Can be specified multiple times.
+* *reviewer* Email address of the reviewer to add to the pull request.
+Can be specified multiple times.
+Currently only works for AzureDevops/TFS.
 * *maxpackageupdates* The maximum number of package updates to apply.
 In `repo`,`org` and `global` commands, this limits the number of updates per repository.
 If the `--consolidate` flag is used, these wll be consolidated into one Pull Request.
 If not, then there will be one Pull Request per update applied.
 In the `update` command, The default value is 1.
 When changed, multiple updates can be applied in a single `update` run, up to this number.
 * *maxopenpullrequests* The maximum number of pull requests that can be active in one repository at a time.
 If the `--consolidate` flag is used, the default value is 1.
 If not, then the default will be `maxpackageupdates`.
 This currently only works for AzureDevops/TFS.